Jordan Pond in Acadia

 Gift Shop & Deck

-Also, at the same location is a two story gift shop offering a wide selection of park related items and memorabilia as well as some boots, clothing, refreshments, etc. There is a second floor exit that provides access to an observation deck that overlooks the lawn seating area as well as the waterfront with mountains in the distance.
-The observation deck may also be accessed via an outside stairway in front and in back of the building.
+Also, at the same location is a two-story gift shop offering a wide selection of park related items and memorabilia as well as some boots, clothing, refreshments, etc. There is a second-floor exit that provides access to an observation deck that overlooks the lawn seating area as well as the waterfront with mountains in the distance.
+The observation deck may also be accessed via an outside stairway in front and behind the building.
 Give it a try for some nice photographic opportunities or relax on the chairs provided.
 Both businesses are operated by private concessionaires on national park land.
 This location also has public rest rooms accessed from the back of the gift shop area.
-(View panoramic photo of Jordan Pond.)

 The Shore Trail - Hiking